egaumer/torah/exodus/pkudei.md

 I’m a little sad that our time is coming to an end in this study.
 I have really enjoyed learning with you and making so many new connections.
 But we're not done yet!

-The book of Genesis captivated us with creation and beginnings.
-It unveiled the dawn of heaven and earth, introduced us to sin, and began God's plan to rescue His people.
+The _Book of Genesis_ captivated us with creation and beginnings.
+It unveiled the dawn of heaven and earth, introduced us to sin, and began _God's_ plan to rescue His people.
 It was also the beginning of the first family.
 Likewise Exodus is a book of remarkable beginnings.
-It brought us the birth of a nation, the Israelites, as God's chosen people.
-Within Exodus we saw themes of of oppression, deliverance, redemption, sacrifice, the priesthood all of which foreshadow the coming of Jesus.
+It brought us the birth of a nation, the Israelites, as _God's_ chosen people.
+Within Exodus we saw themes of of oppression, deliverance, redemption, sacrifice, the priesthood all of which foreshadow the coming of _Jesus_.

 Before we jump into the last portion of Exodus, I want to reemphasize a crucial point.
 Each one of us has experienced a Genesis, a unique beginning.
 But not everyone has encountered an Exodus- a liberation from the bondage of sin.